ministryofjustice/staff-infrastructure-certificate-services/README.md

 This project contains the Terraform code to build the Ministry of Justice's infrastructure to host PKI certificates servers.

-This project is being used to create the baseline infrastructure for the PKI workstream.
+it is being used to create the baseline infrastructure for the PKI workstream.

 The Terraform in this repository is a "once off" to create the baseline infrastructure as a tactical solution, which will then be manually managed going forward.